Safeguarding at Tolworth School

 - have an effective induction process, which includes safeguard training, for our volunteers.
 Volunteers and visitors are not be left unsupervised with any children at any time unless they are regular volunteers who have completed a DBS check.

-- have a safeguarding governor, Tracey Puri, who monitors the rigour and effectiveness of our safeguarding policies and procedures termly.
+- have two safeguarding governors, Stephan John and Eliza Walsh, who monitor the rigour and effectiveness of our safeguarding policies and procedures termly.

 - have safe computer access, with secure filtering and we train children and staff in e-safety.

 Tolworth School is part of Operation Encompass a project run jointly between the police and school to support children exposed to domestic abuse incidents.
 Please click here to see letter to parents.

 The Domestic Abuse Hub (run by the Safer Kingston Partnership) 020 8547 6046 (Mon to Fri 10am-4pm) offers information and support to anyone experiencing domestic abuse, or talk to one of our Safeguarding Team who can help you in getting the support you need.